trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 ### AST

 Another knowledge I gained during configuring Neovim is AST - Abstract Syntax Tree or Syntax Tree for short.
-It is a technique that is used widely in all language processing tasks, not just programming languages.
+It is a technique that is used widely in all language processing tasks, not just programing languages.

 It is what helps the editor to highlight the text and give you the beautiful colorscheme you have on a developer screen.